Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Relative -tuples and relative Cuntz-Nica-Pimsner algebras

 and observe that $c_0(B_F)$ is an ideal in $B_F$.
 Consider the $*$-homomorphism $\psi_F$ defined by

 It is now a standard C*-result that

 and thus $\L_{\lim, F} = \ker \psi_F$ is an ideal, as required. \end{proof}

-\begin{proposition} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$.
+\begin{lemma} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$.
 Let $\L$ be an $(E)$-$2^d$-tuple of $X$ that consists of ideals.
 Then $\L^{(1)}$ is an (E)-$2^d$-tuple of $X$ that consists of ideals.
-If $\L$ is invariant, then so is $\L^{(1)}$. \end{proposition}
+If $\L$ is invariant, then so is $\L^{(1)}$. \end{lemma}

 \begin{proof} We have already remarked that $\L^{(1)}$ is an (E)-$2^d$-tuple.
 The fact that $\L^{(1)}$ consists of ideals follows from Proposition \ref{P:lim ideal} and the discussion preceding it.

 Now assume that $\L$ is invariant.
 The invariance condition for $\L^{(1)}$ clearly holds when $F=\mt$ or $F=[d]$, so assume that $\mt\neq F\subsetneq[d]$.
 Fix $\un{n} \perp F$, $\xi_\un{n},\eta_\un{n}\in X_\un{n}$, and $a \in \L_F^{(1)}$.
 It suffices to show that